 When troubleshooting computer sound problems, you should also rule out problems with the speakers.
 If you have powered speakers, ensure they are turned on and properly connected to your PC.
 Generally, computers will use a green connector, but your PC may vary.
 You should also connect a spare set of speakers or even a set of headphones to the back to make sure there is not a problem with the speakers themselves.

 If everything checks out so far, try going to Start>Run and in the dialogue box type dxdiag and hit return.
 Next, click the Sound tab and then click the Test DirectSound.
 You may not hear anything or you may see error messages displayed.
 This diagnostic displays the sound device and the driver version for your computer.
 Write down this information, then visit the manufacturer of the computer or the sound card and look for an newer driver version.
 The driver can then be updated through the Device Manager.

-Windows also has a troubleshooter included in the Operating System.
+Windows also has a troubleshooter included in the Operating System to help you fix computer sound problems.
 To run through it, click Start>Help and Support and then look for Fixing a Problem.
 You then need to find Games, Sound and Video Problems.
 This will walk you through several things to try with your PC.

 Read our other computer troubleshooting articles for more assistance.